 Hollywood Studios with Babies & Toddlers Basics:

 Disney’s third park at Walt Disney World, Hollywood Studios celebrates showbiz on its approximately 135 acres.
 There are seven themed areas, but those areas are not as clearly defined as the other parks, and I will admit to having been lost in Hollywood Studios more than once.
 Hollywood Boulevard is the Hollywood Studios equivalent of Magic Kingdom’s Main Street U.S.A.
 Echo Lake is the small, central lagoon that the rest of the park kind of circles around.
 The Streets of America used to be the backlot tour… They used to actually film here when the park first opened.
 Animation Courtyard, Pixar Place, and Sunset Boulevard round out the different areas at Hollywood Studios.
-Now there’s the new Toy Story Land, and soon there will be Star Wars: Galaxy’s Edge.
+Now there’s the Toy Story Land, and the amazing Star Wars: Galaxy’s Edge.

 Stroller Rentals at Disney’s Hollywood Studios: